Highlights from the Ratings and Financial Report for Zoom Video Communications Inc. (ZM)

 ZM’s Market Performance

-ZM stocks went down by -1.05% for the week, with a monthly jump of 4.17% and a quarterly performance of -29.33%, while its annual performance rate touched -49.38%.
-The volatility ratio for the week stands at 3.11% while the volatility levels for the past 30 days are set at 3.01% for Zoom Video Communications Inc..
-The simple moving average for the period of the last 20 days is 2.67% for ZM stocks with a simple moving average of -19.42% for the last 200 days.
+ZM stocks went up by 4.71% for the week, with a monthly jump of 11.10% and a quarterly performance of -28.35%, while its annual performance rate touched -36.73%.
+The volatility ratio for the week stands at 3.26% while the volatility levels for the past 30 days are set at 2.88% for Zoom Video Communications Inc..
+The simple moving average for the period of the last 20 days is 5.91% for ZM stocks with a simple moving average of -15.00% for the last 200 days.

 Analysts’ Opinion of ZM

-Many brokerage firms have already submitted their reports for ZM stocks, with JP Morgan repeating the rating for ZM by listing it as a “Overweight.”
-The predicted price for ZM in the upcoming period, according to JP Morgan is $385 based on the research report published on October 22nd of the current year 2021.
+Many brokerage firms have already submitted their reports for ZM stocks, with Evercore ISI repeating the rating for ZM by listing it as a “In-line.”
+The predicted price for ZM in the upcoming period, according to Evercore ISI is $255 based on the research report published on October 29th of the current year 2021.

-Barclays, on the other hand, stated in their research note that they expect to see ZM reach a price target of $270.
-The rating they have provided for ZM stocks is “Equal Weight” according to the report published on October 21st, 2021.
+JP Morgan, on the other hand, stated in their research note that they expect to see ZM reach a price target of $385.
+The rating they have provided for ZM stocks is “Overweight” according to the report published on October 22nd, 2021.

-Morgan Stanley gave a rating of “Overweight” to ZM, setting the target price at $400 in the report published on August 26th of the current year.
+Barclays gave a rating of “Equal Weight” to ZM, setting the target price at $270 in the report published on October 21st of the current year.

-During the last 5 trading sessions, ZM fell by -1.05%, which changed the moving average for the period of 200-days by -23.54% in comparison to the 20-day moving average, which settled at $266.49.
-In addition, Zoom Video Communications Inc. saw -19.12% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ZM rose by +4.71%, which changed the moving average for the period of 200-days by -25.38% in comparison to the 20-day moving average, which settled at $271.32.
+In addition, Zoom Video Communications Inc. saw -15.31% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading